Quafadas/ShoelaceSansBundler/README.md

 ## Structure

-- /facade is the scalajs project that one would seek to publish.
-In this case, it contains a very simple facade for @stdlib/linspace.
-This project, would be publishable.
-It should be useable upstream, as long as the dependancies in the importmap.json are resolved through either ESModule or a bundler.
+- /shoelace is the scalajs project that one would seek to publish.
+In this case, it makes very simple use of a shoelace facade https://github.com/raquo/laminar-shoelace-components.

+Shoelace is resolved via ESM, with the import re-written via the importmap.json file.
+Then resolved in browser.

-- /testDir contains a traditional scala-cli (JVM) project which is nothing more than a test harness for the facade.
+- /testDir contains a traditional scala-cli (JVM) project which is nothing more than a test harness for the facade, which wheels in playwriter to test stuff.

 Nits

 - Two seperate scala-cli projects, is _slightly_ more complex than I wanted.
 I don't think they can be mixed though, as it would require seperate dependancies per platform.

-- Need to land https://github.com/VirtusLab/scala-cli/issues/2698 as the scalaJsCli just task is currently rather complex!
+- Need to land https://github.com/VirtusLab/scala-cli/issues/2698 as the scalaJsCli just task is currently painful, to get the classpath right!